engsudal909/sapience-1/packages/api/src/auction/README.md

 - Wager must be positive
 - At least one prediction required (array length ≥ 1)
-- Each prediction must include resolverContract and non-empty predictedOutcomes
+- Each prediction must include resolverContract and non-empty predictedOutcome
 - Taker address must be provided and a valid `0x` address
 - A single resolverContract across all predictions is required today; otherwise `CROSS_VERIFIER_UNSUPPORTED` is returned.
   - EIP-712 verifyingContract for maker bids is the `marketContract` address